kyle-dorman/steering-angle-predictor/README.md

 ### Steering wheel angle prediction
-THis is my (late) submission for Udacity's setter wheel angle prediction challenge.
+This is my (late) submission for Udacity's setter wheel angle prediction challenge.
 My work is influenced by  the results of the top 5 teams.

+### Step 0
+Checkout envrionment file by running `conda env create -f environment.yml`.

 ### Step 1
 On aws, clone this project and run `python get_orig_data.py` to download original data set.